sargo/grot2/client/README.md

 # GROT² game client

-A client that simplifys development of a bot for GROT² game.
+A client that simplifies development of a bot for GROT² game.

 # Installation